Al-Madina/MPI_Python/README.md

 ```

 # Results
-I tested the code in the Lengau cluster.
+I ran the code in the Lengau cluster.
 The result of distributing the fitness evaluation of a genetic algorithm is shown in the figure below.
 <p align="center">
   <img src="figures/dist_ga.PNG" width="400" height="300" title="Distributing Fitness Evaluation">
 </p>
 From the figure, as the number of processes increases the computational time decreases.
 However, you need to be aware that it is not always the case
 that adding more processes will map to <strong>significantly</strong> better performance.
-See this <a href="https://wiki.chpc.ac.za/scaling:start">demo</a>.
+For more information, please see this <a href="https://wiki.chpc.ac.za/scaling:start">demo</a>.

 The following figure shows the result of distributing the runs.
-The longest column is when we executes the runs sequentially while the shorter column
+The long bar the the execution time when we executes the runs sequentially while the short bar
-is when we use MPI.
+is when we use MPI to execute all runs in parallel.
 <p align="center">
   <img src="figures/dist_runs.PNG" width="400" height="300" title="Distributing Fitness Evaluation">
 </p>